 Any individual or organization may send written comments addressed to the Working Group to the attention of Julie Gann at jgann@naic.org, Robin Marcotte at rmarcotte@naic.org, Fatima Sediqzad at fsediqzad@naic.org and Jake Stultz at jstultz@naic.org no later than June 12, 2019.
 Electronic submission is preferred.
 Jake Stultz is the NAIC Staff that is the project lead for this topic.

 National Association of Insurance Commissioners

 1100 Walnut Street, Suite 1500, Kansas City, MO 64106-2197

 (816) 842-3600

-Statement of Statutory Accounting Principles No. 22
+Statement of Statutory Accounting Principles No. 22 – Revised

 Leases

 Status